magefree/mage/Utils/readme.txt

 Usage:
-gen-card.pl - enter the card name when prompted to generate the java classes gen-existing-cards-by-set.pl - generates the java clases for the cards from the set of your choice that already have an implementation gen-simple-cards-by-set.pl - generates the java clases for the cards from the set of your choice that can be completly generated gen-list-cards-for-set.pl - generates the file for cards for a set in data/ gen-list-unimplemented-cards-for-set.pl - generates the file for unimplemented cards for a set in data/ mtg-cards-data-scryfall.py - generates mtg-cards-data.txt based on Scryfall
+gen-card.pl - enter the card name when prompted to generate the java classes gen-existing-cards-by-set.pl - generates the java clases for the cards from the set of your choice that already have an implementation gen-list-cards-for-set.pl - generates the file for cards for a set in data/ gen-list-unimplemented-cards-for-set.pl - generates the file for unimplemented cards for a set in data/ mtg-cards-data-scryfall.py - generates mtg-cards-data.txt based on Scryfall